 It may not be until shocks actually happen that you realise life is unpredictable and that things can go wrong that can’t be put back together that quickly.

 Having a range of insurances in place can help prevent financial disasters or at least mitigate some of the worst effects.

-Death is obviously one of the most inconvenient things that can happen.
+Death is one of the most inconvenient things that can happen.
 It can leave those left behind with a financial hole that can’t easily be filled.
 Having life insurance in place can take away the worry of what would happen if the worst happens and how those left behind would be able to cope.

 Illness is also an area where financial problems can occur.
 If you or a family member are taken ill and can no longer work for a period of time, this can spiral into financial difficulties due to the loss of income.
 You could lose two incomes, the ill person and the person who has to stop work to provide care.

 Critical illness insurance can help mitigate the impact of this.
 It should pay out a lump sum to help cover the loss of income and care costs.

 Income protection can also help deal with any periods out of work due to ill health by paying out a monthly amount for a set period of time while you recover.